/ tool-comparisons / Polar vs Stripe for Solo Developers

 Tax compliance is a different animal.
 With Polar, you do not register for VAT, GST, or sales tax anywhere.
 They handle it.
 With Stripe, you can use Stripe Tax to calculate amounts, but you are still legally responsible for registering, filing, and remitting in every jurisdiction.
 For solo developers, this is the single biggest reason to consider Polar.

 Fees structure looks similar but behaves differently.
-Stripe's 2.9 percent plus 30 cents is lower than Polar's 4 percent plus 40 cents on the surface.
-Add Stripe Tax fees, the cost of an accountant for tax filings, and the time you spend on compliance, and Polar often comes out cheaper in total cost of ownership for global sellers.
+Stripe's 2.9 percent plus 30 cents is lower than Polar's headline rate on the surface, whether you compare it to Polar's free Starter plan at 5 percent plus 50 cents or the grandfathered Early Member rate at 4 percent plus 40 cents.
+Add the 50 cent Stripe Tax fee per taxed transaction, the cost of an accountant for tax filings, and the time you spend on compliance, and Polar often comes out cheaper in total cost of ownership for global sellers.
 Domestic-only sellers usually still win with Stripe.

 Product surface area is different sizes.
 Stripe does everything from payments to issuing physical cards to running a marketplace.
 Polar is focused on selling digital products and subscriptions to end customers.
 If you need split payments, payouts to other accounts, or complex multi-party flows, Stripe is the only realistic choice.
 If you just need to sell your SaaS to customers, Polar covers it.